tzmcion/ReactRopes/README.md

 Package created by tzmcion -- Tymoteusz Apriasz <br />
 https://www.linkedin.com/in/tymoteusz-apriasz-2ba8501a6/

+Want to contribute?
+Open a push request any time you're ready!

 Check out my other projects!

-This is <b>NOT</b> on MIT license!!! <br />
-Don't copy the code and publish it as yours, <br />
-but you are free to use it freely and edit it <br />

 ### Ciao!